docsastests/docsastests.github.io/_posts/_2024-04-09-validate-commands-with-runme.md

 This concludes the tutorial on how to interact with the ReqRes API, specifically focusing on fetching user data and creating a new user.
 ```

-Using this tutorial, we can write a script that runs the commands in ````curl` code blocks to make sure they run correctly.
+Using this tutorial, we can write a script that runs the commands in <code>```curl</code> code blocks to make sure they run correctly.

 Save the following bash script as *run_curl_blocks.sh*: